chennanni/note-tech/interview/index.md

     - Can you describe one of the things that brings you the most sense of achievement in your career?
     - Can you describe a memorable bug fix experience?
 - Tech Questions
+  - What is the tech?
+  - How you use it?
+  - How it's implemented?
 - [Algorithm/Code](https://github.com/chennanni/crack-leetcode)

 ## Java